 If Mr. Kay's employment terminates on account of his death, then Mr. Kay's estate will receive the Kay Accrued Obligations plus any Pro-Rated Performance Bonus accrued through the date of his termination of employment.
-The "Pro-Rated Performance Bonus" for a particular fiscal year is the amount equal to the Annual Adjusted EBITDA Performance Bonus for the fiscal year that would have been payable to Mr. Kay, if his employment had not terminated during the year, pro-rated for the months during the year preceding the termination.
+The "Pro-Rated Performance Bonus" for a particular fiscal year is the amount equal to the Annual Adjusted EBITDA Performance Bonus for the fiscal year that would have been payable to Mr. Kay, if his employment had not terminated during the year, pro-rated for the months during the year up to and including the month of the termination.